AI Control Planes vs. Marketing Noise: Shipping Through Search, Security, and Framework Churn

 — Ajit Varma, Mozilla (Outside the Fox), Link

 OpenAI shipped GPT-5.4 and published CoT-control findings plus a thinking system card.
 Useful release.
-The critical bit is not benchmark bragging; it’s that reasoning traces are still hard to control in deterministic ways.
+The part worth paying attention to: reasoning traces remain hard to control deterministically, even as raw capability goes up.
+External monitoring stays mandatory.

 "Shock!
 Shock!"